Seizures in Dogs

 Seizures can be frightening to a pet parent and doubly so for children who may be observing.
 Your dog is also under stress.
 During times of stress, we may not function as well as we could and may do something that might harm our dog or ourselves.

-• Do not try to move your dog as you could get bitten.
+• Do not try to move your dog, as you could get bitten.

-• Don't pick up your little dog and hold in your lap.
+• Don't pick up your little dog and hold it in your lap.
 The best and safest place for him is on the floor away from furniture or objects that could hurt him.

 • Do not try to give your dog any medication, water, or food during a seizure, unless your veterinarian has prescribed an emergency drug.